Liquid Markup

 # Tags

-Modyo extends Liquid's functionality through variables created for Modyo Platform called Drops.
-We currently offer drops from more than 20 different categories for all modules on the platform.
+Modyo extends Liquid's functionality through variables created for Modyo Platform, called Objects.
+Currently, we offer objects from more than 20 different categories for all modules on the platform.

-For more information on how to use Drops, see Drops.
+For more information on how to use Objects, go to Objects.

 # Expressions and Variables

 Expressions are statements that have values.
-Liquid templates can use expressions in several places; most often in output statements, but also as arguments to some tags or filters.
+Liquid templates can use expressions in many places; frequently in output statements, but also as arguments for tags or filters.

-- Variables.
-The most basic type of expression is just the name of a variable.
-Liquid variables are named like Ruby variables: they must contain alphanumeric characters and underscores, should always start with a letter, and not have any kind of leading symbol (that is, they must look like
+- Variables: The most basic type of expression is the name of a variable.
+Liquid variables are named like Ruby variables: they must contain alphanumeric characters and underscores, always start with a letter, and not contain any type of symbol (i.e., they must look like

 var_name